 GoHenry is a financial tool suitable for children aged between 6 and 18, while HyperJar Kids is aimed at children aged between 6 and 17.

 GoHenry comes with a prepaid Visa debit card and your child can customise it by choosing from more than 45 different designs.
-HyperJar Kids comes with a prepaid Mastercard debit card that comes in standard colours of blue and yellow – but also glows in the dark.
+HyperJar Kids comes with a prepaid Mastercard debit card that comes in standard colours of blue and yellow.
+There’s a card for kids aged 6 to 12 and another for teens, aged 13+.
+With the teen card, they can use their physical card for purchases, or pay with Google Pay or Apple Pay.

 Kids and parents alike can manage their money through the GoHenry and HyperJar apps.
 GoHenry’s app is tailored to your kids’ age and parents also have a companion app to help them track their kids’ progress, set flexible boundaries and goals and get real-time spend notifications.
 With HyperJar, kids download the same version of the app as their parents, but with a few additional tweaks.
 Parents will still have full control of their kids’ spending, including being able to set limits.